bthate/opbot/README.rst

 ::

- $ sudo apt install feedparser
+ $ sudo apt install python3-feedparser

 to add an url use the rss command with an url: